This blog may contain affiliate links. Read our disclosure policy for more info.

 I love their delicious blueberry ice cream, in fact, I always make a point to stop here when I’m driving between Calgary and Vancouver.

-If you’re planning to do this road trip in the Spring, then be sure to stop at Chilliwack Tulips to check out B.C’s only tulip festival which is held here in April every year!
-Would you believe that during the festival there are 6 million flowers on display here, so if you love flowers or gardening this is a must-do!
+If you’re planning to do this road trip in the spring, then be sure to stop at Chilliwack Tulips to check out BC’s only tulip festival which is held here in April every year!
+Would you believe that during the festival there are 6 million flowers on display here, if you love flowers or gardening this is a must-do!

-Back to Chilliwack city itself, there are a few boutique stores here as well as several highly-rated restaurants and cafes such as the casual Bubba’s Big Bites on Vedder Road and the more up-market Greek Islands Restaurant on Hocking Avenue.
+Back to Chilliwack city itself, there are a few boutique stores here as well as several highly-rated restaurants and cafes such as the casual Red Swan Pizza on Vedder Road and the more up-market Greek Islands Restaurant on Hocking Avenue.

 Chilliwack is also a nice place to spend the night and break up your journey.
 There are a few hotels in Chilliwack that I would recommend including popular chains like Comfort Inn and Holiday Inn Express & Suites.